-During the previous quarter, Prairie and JSW signed an extension to an Non-Disclosure Agreement ("NDA"), with the term of the NDA now ending on 28 September 2019, in order to discuss a deal structure and commercial terms for any co-operation or transaction and for the adaption of mine plans for both Debiensko and Jan Karski to align with JSW's development concepts and to maximise potential synergies at Debiensko.
+In February 2019, Prairie and JSW signed an extension to a Non-Disclosure Agreement ("NDA") in order to discuss a deal structure and commercial terms for any co-operation or transaction and for the adaption of mine plans for both Debiensko and Jan Karski to align with JSW's development concepts and to maximise potential synergies at Debiensko.
+However, the term of the NDA expired during the quarter.